priyanshusharma1000/Cpp-Training-EPAM/README.md

 session2 taken by: Lalit Manchwari, session contain the concept of introduction of c programming structure and some intresting but tricky questions about printf and scanf questions!!!,

+Day3 & Day4:
+session taken by Seetharam Maddineni, session includes the concept of strings and some doubt has been solved and taught the concept of operators and taught the importance of bitwise operators in c++ development

+Day5 & Day6:
+session taken by Lalit Manchwari,
+This includes the the concept of recursion and indeapth analysis of inline function and have done in deapth learning of file handling in c.